 Everyone likes when he is listened to.
 Listen to the customers.
 And do not just look for the company name.
 Look for those who may need your services.
 And people will speak about you.
 The tweet “Who can recommend a good lawyer?” is a cry for help, which must be responded by a good lawyer.

 Advertising is based on one-way broadcasting.
 The social network is on the contrary based on communication.
 You should listen and sincerely empathize, react and act.
 As a seller, you are not interested in anyone.
 Take care of your customers’ problems and begin to help them and not sell yourself.
 Sincerely asking the customers’ opinions about your work, you’ll find out what they miss.
 Give it to them.
 Create a community where your customers will be able to communicate with each other and help new customers.
 Help them, encourage and thank for participation.
 It may work well.

 A deleted comment of an irritated customer may cost you a wave of hatred in the social network.
 Do not remove criticism.
 Answer it primarily.

-Offended and outraged customer will turn into your main fan, if you not only solve his problem, but also add something on.
+Offended and outraged customers will turn into your main fan if you not only solve his problem but also add something on.
 Surprise the customer with a pleasant bonus gift.
 He and everyone who sees it will be your fans.

 We can easily determine the lies and falsehood.
-False politeness in banks, restaurants, boutiques and stores is annoying just because it is false.
+False politeness in banks, restaurants, boutiques, and stores is annoying just because it is false.
 Do not be fake.
 Instead of hiding your neglect to the customers, get rid of it.
-Politeness is icing on the cake.
+Politeness is the icing on the cake.
 Nobody wants to deal with a bad company with a very polite community manager.
-Neither politeness, nor social networks will help if your employees do not care about the customers.
+Neither politeness nor social networks will help if your employees do not care about the customers.